Antonio Giuglini: London 1857-1858

 Giuglini made his debut in London for Benjamin Lumley on 14 April 1857, at Her Majesty's Theatre, as Fernando in La favorita, with Mlle Spezia and Sig.
 Vialetti.
 Giuglini took the London palms and was immediately approved by the London audience.
-He joined an already celebrated company which included artists such as Maria Piccolomini, Marietta Alboni and Thérèse Tietjens.
+He joined an already celebrated company which included artists such as Marietta Piccolomini, Marietta Alboni and Thérèse Tietjens.
 This house was in competition with the newly rebuilt Covent Garden theatre, where Giulia Grisi and Mario led the cast and the box-office under Michael Costa for Frederick Gye.
 La favorita was followed by La traviata with Mlle Piccolomini, and Giuglini was received with even greater excitement than before: and in I puritani, chosen for the debut of Angiolina Ortolani, he stole the laurels from his partner.
 His Edgardo in Lucia di Lammermoor, with Piccolomini, was a further sensation:

 About his singing there could be no possible difference of opinion.
 Since the days of Rubini such a remarkable combination of lovely voice with "school" and expression had not been known.
 The famous "maledizione" (which had sufficed to make the fortune of a tenore robusto like Fraschini), being delivered with profound emotion, took the audience by storm.

-As Manrico, opposite Maria Spezia-Aldighieri and with Marietta Alboni as Azucena, he still held the centre of attention.
+As Manrico, opposite Maria Spezia-Aldighieri as Leonora and Marietta Alboni as Azucena, he still held the centre of attention.
 In the revival of Don Giovanni, with Piccolomini (Zerlina), Mlles Spezia (Donna Anna) and Ortolani (Elvira), Belletti (Leporello), 'the music of Don Ottavio was warbled by the beautiful voice of Giuglini as few had heard it warbled before.
 The noble air "Dalla sua Pace" was restored by Giuglini on this occasion, and he made a marked sensation by his tender, expressive delivery of it.'
 He took part in an Italian version of Balfe's The Bohemian Girl (as, La Zingara), with Piccolomini, Alboni, Vialetti and Belletti: 'Giuglini's singing of "Then you'll remember me", in Italian brought with it a pleasure never to be forgotten by those who heard it.'
 He also gave a 'Festival Performance' of La sonnambula with Mlle Piccolomini and Sig.
 Belletti.